python-discord/kubernetes/redis/README.md

 # Python Discord Redis
 This folder contains the configuration for Python Discord's Redis instance.

-The order of deployment is as follows:
-- Create ConfigMap (see below)
-- Volume
-- Deployment
-- Service

 ## ConfigMap
 **We'll need to create a ConfigMap for this service, which will hold the `redis.conf` configuration.**